GuardiaN123321/mishura-docs/privacy-policy.md

 ### 6. Children's Privacy

-MISHURA is not intended for children under 13 years of age.
+MISHURA App is not intended for children under 13 years of age.
 We do not knowingly collect personal information from children under 13.

 ### 7. Changes to This Policy